,

 A progressive disorder characterized by a continuous or periodic loss of control over gambling; a preoccupation with gambling and with obtaining money with which to gamble; irrational thinking; and a continuation of the behavior despite adverse consequences (Jazaeri 2012).

 We talked about tilting in the previous symptoms of gambling addiction.
-But the behavior can also spill over to other non-addiction-related areas of life.
+However, the behavior can also spill over to other non-addiction-related areas of life.
 Are you more impulsive?

 47. Poor self-esteem and self-confidence